-- (a) an individual,

-- (b) a Hindu undivided family,

-- (c) a company,

-- (d) a firm,

-- (e) an association of persons or a body of individuals, whether

-incorporated or not,

-- (f) every artificial juridical person, not falling within any one of the above persons (a to e), and - (g) any agency, office or branch owned or controlled by any of the above persons (a to f).
+- (a) an individual, - (b) a Hindu undivided family, - (c) a company, - (d) an association of persons or a body of individuals, whether incorporated or not, - (e) every artificial juridical person, not falling within any one of the above persons (a to e), and - (f) any agency, office or branch owned or controlled by any of the above persons (a to f).

-(xvii) 'Principal Officer' means a bank's nominated officer at the management level, responsible for furnishing information as per rule 8 of the Rules.
+(xvii) 'Principal Officer' means a NBFC's nominated officer at the management level, responsible for furnishing information as per rule 8 of the Rules.